Dive Coaster: Design

 The design of a Dive Coaster can vary slightly from one to another.
 Depending on the amusement park's request, one row on the train can seat anywhere from 6 to 10 riders.
 Stadium seating is also used to give every rider a clear view.
 Next, compared to standard Bolliger & Mabillard 4 abreast cars, because of the extra weight of each train on a Dive Coaster, the size of the track must be larger than other B&M models (such as the Hyper Coaster) to support the weight.
 At the top of the primary vertical drop, a braking system holds the train for 3 to 5 seconds, giving riders a view of the drop ahead before being released into the drop.

 In the station, Dive Coasters that use non-floorless trains simply use a standard station.
 With Dive Coasters that use floorless trains, in order to allow riders to load and unload the train, a movable floor is necessary.
 Because the front row has nothing in front of it to stop riders from walking over the edge of the station, a gate is placed in front of the train to prevent this from happening.
 Once all the over-the-shoulder restraints are locked, the gate opens and the floor separates into several pieces and moves underneath the station.
 When the next train enters the station, the gate is closed and the floors are brought back up where the next riders board.

 Installations

-Bolliger & Mabillard has built eighteen Dive Coasters as of 2025.
+Bolliger & Mabillard has built nineteen Dive Coasters as of 2026.